 Your Body During Pregnancy

 Feeling the heat?
 When you’re pregnant, the amount of blood in your body increases by as much as 50%, which can make you feel warmer than usual.
-During the third trimester in particular, you may notice yourself a little extra sweaty as your metabolic rate also increases.
-Combine these changes your body is going through with the summer heat, and you’ll probably find some days pretty uncomfortable.
+Particularly during your third trimester, you may notice yourself a little extra sweaty as your metabolic rate increases.
+Combine these changes your body is going through with the summer heat, and you’ll probably find some days to be uncomfortable.

 Of course, the reward at the end of pregnancy is well worth some discomfort, but you can also take a few steps to protect you and your baby from overheating.
 It’s important to know your boundaries when it comes to being outside and taking extra precautions, as well as upping your water intake.